apparebit/penal-colony/supplements/extra-generations/README.md

 `racist-images` subdirectory.
 Please use your own best judgement in using this material within the confines of the copyright declaration below.

-I am asserting "(C) Copyright 2023 by Robert Grimm" for prompts and generations.
-I am also affirming the fair use provisions of US copyright law and grant a nonexclusive license to use the prompts and images in not-for-profit education and scholarship.
-All other rights remain reserved (to prevent any other use).
+I am asserting "(C) Copyright 2023 by Robert Grimm" for the prompts below and the images in the `racist-images` folder.
+Since prompts and images are part of a larger effort to circumvent DALL-E 2's controls, they reflect far more than a modicum of creativity and hence are copyrightable.
+At the same time, I am affirming the fair use provisions of US copyright law as far as not-for-profit education and scholarship are concerned and grant a nonexclusive license for those purposes only.
+All other rights remain reserved.

 ## The Prompts